 Instructions

-4. Add cleaned fish chunks to the salt brine and refrigerate overnight or at least 8 hours.
+- Add cleaned fish chunks to the smoked salmon brine and refrigerate overnight or at least 8 hours.

-6. When you are ready to smoke the fish, take fillets out of the salt/sugar brine and pat dry.
-Let air dry for about 2 hours.
+- When you are ready to smoke the fish, take fillets out of the salt/sugar brine and pat dry.
+Let air dry for at least 2 hours.
 A pellicle shiny skin will form to seal and create a sticky surface on the fish.
 This will help the smoke to adhere to the fish producing a better tasting piece of meat.

 Notes